Man guilty of killing stranger by pushing her off Helensburgh Pier

 The trial heard that Ms O'Donnell had gone to Helensburgh with a friend, Caitlin McTaggart, on 23 April last year to enjoy the good weather.

-The pair began chatting to three men fishing and Ms McTaggart, 25, said it appeared Mr Foster was trying to get involved in the conversation.
+The pair began chatting to three men fishing and Ms McTaggart, 25, said it appeared Foster was trying to get involved in the conversation.

 She told the court that neither she nor Ms O'Donnell knew him.